MobileChromeApps/cordova-plugin-chrome-apps-gcm/README.md

 * You require the 'gcm' permission to use this API

 # Release Notes
+## 1.1.0 (Mar 17, 2015)
+* Use BackgroundApp plugin to handle background events
+* Make chrome.gcm Java 1.6 compatible
+* Refactor to use messageQueue for native -> JS events (CSP compliant)
+* Fix race conditions causing onLaunched not to fire

 ## 1.0.3 (Jan 27, 2015)
 * Split Android permissions within plugin.xml into separate tags (fixes #494)
 * Add custom permission so that other apps can't snoop our messages